hathora/builder/docs/buildkit/README.md

 }
 ```

-3. Run your client!
+3. Run your client via `ts-node-esm client.mts`.
 You should see "Hello world!" echoed back like so:
    > { message: 'Hello world' }

 ### Next Steps